Is Macy’s Closing A Store Near You? Here’s A Complete List

 On Wednesday, Jan.
 4, Macy’s, Inc. announced the closure of 68 stores.
 According to the official press release, these store closures are part of the 100 closings announced last August.

-Completed 2016 Closings:
+Completed 2016 Closings

 - Laurel Plaza, North Hollywood, CA (475,000 square feet; opened in 1995; 105 associates);